musurca/gr/README.md

 * The items carried by the dead are transferred to the body bag, and persist through burial and exhumation.

 _Autopsies_
-* Medics can perform an autopsy on any body in the field to determine cause of death (requires Surgical Kit).
+* Medics and Doctors can perform an autopsy on any body in the field to determine cause of death (requires Surgical Kit).
 * When performed by a Doctor or near a medical facility, an autopsy can also determine the time of death, the faction of the killer — and can even reveal the identity of an unknown victim whose death had been concealed, allowing the body to be returned to his family.

 _Customization_